owenadley/MyDocumentation/source/pages/frontendinterviewquestions.rst

 What does CORS stand for and what issue does it address?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Cross Origin Resource Sharing.
+This allows for resources to be shared or not shared with domains that are outside the of the domain from which the resource is shared

 Explain the difference between cookies, session storage, and local storage?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Session Storage is storage which is available for the duration of the browser session and is lost if the tab or window is closed.
+It WILL persist through a reload.
+Typically cookies are used to store identifying tokens for authentication, session and advertising tracking.
+They are sent to the server on every network request to the same domain.
+Local storage persists until it is explicitly deleted and can store up to 5MB of data

 HTML
 ==================